ys-lim/cryptex-scn/1b_dpryan_intron_generation_with_eg.md

   seqinfo: 1 sequence from an unspecified genome; no seqlengths
 ```

 The preceding `add_introns` function is applied to **all** the genes within the original GRangesList, with each gene being a GRanges object within the GRangesList.
-Once that is done,
+Once that is done, we can see that each gene has counting bins not only for exonic parts, but also intronic parts.
+There is nothing "special" about these intronic bins - they are simply coordinates of the genomic intervals between existing exonic parts.

 ```r
 # Original GRangesList